How to create an audience campaign

 - When you're done, click Save.

-You cannot upload more than 5,000 images to a Bing Ads account.
+You cannot upload more than 5,000 images to a Microsoft Advertising account.

 - Enter a Short headline and a Long headline.
 Both are required for display flexibility.
 Short headlines must be 25 characters or fewer; long headlines must be 90 characters or fewer.